ToyotaInfoTech/RAMN/docs/general.rst

 Drive it
 ********

 RAMN can be connected in closed-loop with the open-source autonomous driving simulator `CARLA <https://carla.org/>`_.
-Values from the virtual world, such as car speed and throttle control, take a physical form on the CAN-FD bus and inside the ECUs.
+Values from the virtual world, such as car speed and throttle control, take a physical form on the CAN/CAN-FD bus and inside the ECUs.
 You can drive the car yourself, or let a self-driving algorithm do the job.

 .. image:: gif/carla.gif
    :align: center